 Camping on the Eighty Mile Beach was very much better.
 I remember lying on my back counting satellites passing overhead in a magnificent Southern starscape.
 The stars fairly blazed in a mild night.
 The following morning we went out to the edge of the advancing tide.
 It lapped at our heels as we walked back to the beach.

 Back to 2013, the toilet is clean, the sandwiches are a reasonable cost but (needless to say) the landscape is much the same.
-But now we’re heading South, you can see the blush of spring.
-That picture at the top has splashes of purple and yellow punctuating the grey-green foliage.
+But now we’re heading South, you can see the blush of spring. .
 There’s been some rain here, too.
 The river beds contain large pools, which isn’t the norm up here at this time of year.

 So here we are at Port Hedland, which basically ships ore from the Pilbara iron mines to Japan, China and India.
 It’s red, industrial and not very picture-skew.
 So tonight is a shower and a bed.
 Tomorrow, I might have something a bit more interesting to show you.
 Stay tuned, Mouseketeers.